rubyonjets/jets/docs/_docs/routing/custom-domain.md

 ## Routes Deployment

 Jets does what is necessary to deploy route changes.
 Sometimes this requires replacing the Rest API entirely.
 Jets detects this and will create a brand new Rest API when needed.
-Jets does this because CloudFormation is unable to deploy certain API Gateway changes cleanly:
+Jets does this because CloudFormation is unable to deploy certain API Gateway changes cleanly when:

 * The `config.api.binary_media_types` has changed.
 * A route definition with the same path and method to has been updated.
 IE: `get "/signin", to: "/users#signin"` to `get "/signin", to: "/users#signin"`